Kempten, Switzerland

 Kempten is a locality of the municipality of Wetzikon in the canton of Zurich in Switzerland.

 Geography

 Kempten is located in the district of Hinwil in the Zürcher Oberland nearby the southeastern shore of the Pfäffikersee (Lake Pfäffikon).

 Demographics

 Kempten belongs politically to the municipality of Wetzikon.

 Transportation

 Kempten railway station is a stop of the S-Bahn Zürich on the line S3.
 The train station was built in 1903.
 The bus line operator Verkehrsbetriebe Zürichsee und Oberland (VZO) provides its services for the regions of the Oberland and the upper northeastern Lake Zurich shore.

 Points of interest

 In Kempten (lat.
-Cambodunum) the remains of a Roman villa rustica and the so-called Malermuseum are situated.
+Cambodunum), the remains of a Roman villa rustica were found, which was located close to the Irgenhausen Castrum.
+In addition, the so-called Malermuseum (lit. 'painter museum') is situated in Kempten.